 Financial compensation for a loss with the intent to restore a person or entity to the financial position enjoyed before the loss.

-Interest paid when an individual would suffer an economic loss as the result of damage to property or bodily injury.
+A right or relationship under the insurance contract that would cause an individual to suffer an economic loss as the result of damage to property or bodily injury.

 Insurance ID card